Quick checklist of signs of a migraine

 Migraine headache pain can feel like throbbing, pulsing, pounding, or dull sensations.
 The impact of a migraine varies, with pain levels from mild to severe.
 It can begin on one side of the head and move to the other, and you might also feel pain around your eyes, temples, face, sinuses, jaw, or neck.

 Your body may react negatively to certain chemicals and preservatives in foods.
 This sensitivity can increase the risk of migraines, especially when combined with other triggers.
-Common food triggers include (5Cs): aged cheese, coffee, citrus fruits, cola, chocolate, alcohol, additives such as nitrates and MSG, processed foods like hot dogs and pepperoni, as well as fermented or pickled items.
+Common food triggers include (5Cs): aged cheese, coffee, citrus fruits, cola, chocolate, alcohol, additives such as nitrates and MSG, processed foods like hot dogs and pepperoni, and fermented or pickled items.

 Yes, migraines often run in families, with up to 80% of people with the condition having a close biological relative who is also affected by the migraines.